Advertiser Disclosure

 But because a credit freeze stops access to your credit report, it can block the process of issuing new credit to you as well.
 So it’s important to understand that if you place a freeze on your credit, the freeze will need to be lifted if you want to apply for a loan or other type of new credit for yourself.

-A credit freeze or credit lock can be a good strategy to reduce your chances of becoming a victim of identity theft.
+A credit freeze or lock can be a good strategy for reducing your chances of becoming a victim of identity theft.
+Image Credit: towfiqu barhuiya via Unsplash

-Equifax also offers a credit lock and alert service where you’re essentially able to click or swipe to lock or unlock your credit report.
-This can make the process of applying for new credit for yourself much more convenient, while at the same time helping block access by an unauthorized user.
+Equifax also offers a credit lock and alert service, where you can click or swipe to lock or unlock your credit report.
+This can make applying for new credit much more convenient while helping block access by an unauthorized user.

 Education and Resources for Consumers